anish-eng/anish-eng/README.md

 ## 🚀 About Me

-I’m a second year CS undergraduate starting my Fall 2026 semester at the **Georgia Institute of Technology** starting August 2026.
+I’m a second year CS undergraduate starting my junior year Fall 2026 semester at the **Georgia Institute of Technology** starting August 2026.
 I am passionate about building **reliable, thoughtful software systems** that solve real problems.

 I enjoy working across the stack—from **backend systems, infrastructure and APIs** to **clean, user-centric frontends**—with a strong focus on **engineering quality, scalability, and real-world usability**.
 I have gained diverse experiences through SWE internships, building personal projects at hackathons and more.
 Excited to keep learning and using my skills to make a difference.